 Write for the NHJE!

 The Editorial Board of The New Hampshire Journal of Education invites submission of high-quality, professional manuscripts that integrate current research and your own professional experiences.
 Writers from diverse backgrounds and educational perspectives are encouraged to submit manuscripts.
-Articles should be engaging, practitioner-oriented, and relevant to the NHASCD conference and Journal theme for 2016-2017: Teaching Today: Pedagogy, Perspective, and Practice.
+Articles should be engaging, practitioner-oriented, and relevant to the Journal theme for 2018: Actions That Matter: Transforming and Personalizing Education.
 Articles might address topics such as those below:

 - Meeting the needs of “the digital generation”